Artists Partners

 Ms. Niki’s Music Class

 Nicole “Ms. Niki” Addison is a classically trained singer/songwriter from Washington, D.C.
-One of family music’s most compelling and talented new emerging artists, Ms. Niki is a member of the GRAMMY-nominated 1 Tribe Collective’s All One Tribe album featuring “Rainbow.”
+One of family music’s most compelling and talented emerging artists, Ms. Niki is a member of the GRAMMY-nominated 1 Tribe Collective’s All One Tribe album featuring “Rainbow.”
+Described as “a new age cross between Mary Poppins and Ms. Frizzle,” Ms. Niki is sure to please audiences of all ages.
+Join music edutainer Ms. Niki on a colorful adventure through upbeat original songs and classics with a twist you’ve never heard before.

 Ms. Niki’s Music Class

-CLIN# -0002 Music, 0007 Theater & 0008 Multi-Disciplinary Arts
+CLIN# – 0002 Music, 0007 Theater & 0008 Multi-Disciplinary Arts

-Ms. Niki – Concert – (Ages: 2-10) 45 minutes
+Ms. Niki – Concert (Ages 2–10) – 45 minutes

-Welcome to Ms Niki’s magical music class where JOY meets LEARNING!
-Join music edu-tainer Ms. Niki on a colorful adventure through upbeat original songs and classic favorites with a fresh new twist!
+Welcome to Ms. Niki’s magical music class where JOY meets LEARNING!
+Join music edutainer Ms. Niki on a colorful adventure through upbeat original songs and classic favorites with a fresh new twist.
 Ideal for early childhood, these songs help young students navigate their days, express happiness through movement, build self-love and body awareness, and discover patterns through beats and rhythms.
 Through her “Lyrical Learning” approach, listeners are guaranteed to learn something new about themselves and others.

 Ms. Niki’s Music Class